top of page

 SARAH GRAF

 Performing on modern and baroque cello and viola da gamba, Sarah Graf is an avid chamber musician, soloist, and teacher.
 Since moving to Colorado in 2007, Sarah has performed extensively in concert series across the region.
 Sarah specializes in baroque performance and has played in the Freiburg Baroque Academie and Oberlin Baroque Performance Institute.
-In 2019 Sarah created Rocky Mountain Baroque, an early music ensemble.
-She has recently played in the Seicento Baroque Ensemble and with the Colorado Bach Ensemble and has played principal cello in the High Country Sinfonia, Aspen Choral Society orchestra and Grand Junction Symphony Orchestra.
-Sarah received her undergraduate degree and Performer's Certificate from the Eastman School of Music, studying with Alan Harris and Steven Doane, and attended music festivals including the Aspen Music Festival and National Orchestral Institute.
+She has recently played in the Seicento Baroque Ensemble and with the Colorado Bach Ensemble.
+On modern cello, Sarah is a cellist in the Grand Junction Symphony Orchestra and is principal cellist of the High Country Sinfonia and Aspen Choral Society.

-As Executive Director of the nonprofit Roaring Fork Music Society and program/co-music director of the Roaring Fork Youth Orchestra, Sarah is dedicated to sharing the experience of serious musical study and performance with the next generation of young musicians.
+As Executive Director of the nonprofit Roaring Fork Music Society and Co-Music Director of the Roaring Fork Youth Orchestra, Sarah is dedicated to sharing the experience of serious musical study and performance with the next generation of young musicians.

 During her time at Eastman School of Music, Ms. Graf was active in both contemporary and early music performance, working with both the Ossia New Music Ensemble and Collegium Musicum.
 Ms. Graf’s cello studies include work with such acclaimed teachers as Alan Harris, Steven Doane, and Troy Stuart, and baroque specialists Paul O'dette, Christel Thielmann, and Kristian Bezuidenhout.
-She has also played in masterclasses and workshops for Ronald Leonard, Guido Larisch, and Bobby McFerrin.
+She has also played in masterclasses and workshops for Ronald Leonard, Irene Sharp and Bobby McFerrin.
+On baroque cello Sarah has played in masterclasses for Kristin von Der Goltz, Kenneth Slowik, Catharina Meints and Guido Larisch.

 bottom of page